jackhanyuan/xps15-9550-macos/README.md

 ## Note

+You may refer to [wmchris's tutorial](https://github.com/wmchris/DellXPS15-9550-OSX) for the installation guide and the solutions of some issues.

+But note that please create an issue **in my repository**  if you encounter any problem when **using my files or folloing my tutorial** ( Please don't disturb others ).

+My writing in English is poooooor:(, but I can read :).

-Please don't forget to generate a new `SMBIOS-System-Serial Number` using `Clover Configurator` before you login in to an Apple account.
+Please don't forget to **generate a new `Serial Number`** in SMBIOS section using `Clover Configurator` before you login in to an Apple account.

-Create an issue with your hardware description( CPU, SSD, Display ... ) if you encounter any problem ( My writing in English is poooooor, but I can read ).

 ## Issues